Breaking News | COVID-19: NCDC announces 201 new infections in Nigeria

 The NCDC made this known via its verified website on Monday.

-The country has conducted about 848,194 tests since the first confirmed case relating to the COVID-19 pandemic was announced.
+The News Agency of Nigeria (NAN) reports that the country has conducted about 848,194 tests since the first confirmed case relating to the COVID-19 pandemic was announced.

 The public health agency said that no death linked to the virus caused by the novel coronavirus was recorded in the country in the last 24 hours.